 According to Thomas Fleener, “This case is extremely important for juveniles in Wyoming.
 It creates consistency among various district courts so that folks that are similarly situated are treated the same, which they should be.”

-Fleener polled district court judges throughout Wyoming and found that half said they would have tried the case as an adult and the other half would have sent it to juvenile court.
+Fleener polled district court judges throughout Wyoming.
+He found that half said they would have tried the case as an adult.
+The other half would have sent it to juvenile court.

-In this seminal case, Fleener Petersen had moved to transfer the case, in which their client was seventeen at the time of the alleged offense, to juvenile court, but the judge determined he should be tried as an adult due to the client being 18 at the time of the charges.
+In this seminal case, Fleener Petersen had moved to transfer the case to juvenile court.
+Their client was seventeen at the time of the alleged offense.
+The judge determined he should be tried as an adult due to being 18 at the time of the charges.

 The state supreme court did not agree.

-The court determined that Fleener Petersen’s client was entitled to a juvenile transfer hearing, and that going forward, juvenile courts will have concurrent jurisdiction with adult courts under these circumstances.
+The court determined that Fleener Petersen’s client was entitled to a juvenile transfer hearing.
+Going forward, juvenile courts will have concurrent jurisdiction with adult courts under these circumstances.